PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 share                                  | Max % of bandwidth limit for transit.
 0-100.
 100 by default
 family                                 | Name of a family, router belongs to netid                                  | Network ID, router belongs to.
-Main I2P is 2.
+Main I2P is 2. ntcpproxy                              | Specify proxy server for NTCP.
+Should be http://address:port or socks://address:port

 ### Windows-specific options